 - join others with a common purpose

-- believe that all persons regardless of age, sex, race, gender, religion, ethnicity or sexual orientation should be treated with dignity and respect
+- believe that all persons regardless of age, sex, race, religion, ethnicity, sexual orientation, gender identity or gender expression should be treated with dignity and respect

-- engage in the process of developing a culture free of homophobia and heterosexism
+- engage in the process of developing a culture free of homophobia, transphobia and heterosexism

 - recognize his or her mistakes, but not use them as an excuse for inaction

-- recognize the legal powers and privileges that heterosexuals have and which LGBT people are denied
+- recognize the legal powers and privileges that cisgender straight people have and which LGBT people are denied

 - support the Ally program of his or her university or workplace

 As important as it is to define what an Ally is in a positive sense, it is also helpful to understand the boundaries of an Ally's role.